 Bank of America on the sale of its wealth management business to Julius Baer.

-Google before the OFT in its acquisitions of BeatThatQuote and Waze, and in the EC's investigation into online search.
+Google before the OFT in its acquisitions of Looker Data Sciences, BeatThatQuote, and Waze, and in the EC's investigation into online search.

-HarperCollins in the OFT and European Commission e-book investigations.
+HarperCollins in the European Commission and OFT investigations into e-books.